deankoch/pkern/vignettes/pkern_vignette.md

     ## [1] 1.065814e-14

+Where is the nugget effect?

 The variance components in `pc` are for a model without a nugget.
-The nugget effect is handled separately, by specifying nugget variance in element “nug” of the kernel parameters list `pars`.
+The nugget effect is handled separately by specifying nugget variance in element “nug” of the kernel parameters list `pars`.

 For example, the following code prints the nugget variance in the model fitted earlier by `pkern_vario_fit` and computes the covariance matrix for the sampled points including this nugget effect, by adding it to the diagonal matrix in the eigendecomposition.

 ``` r
 # compute V for the full model with nugget